Pernille Harsting's homepage

 * The articles on "Jacob Jespersen" and "Jacob Jacobsen Wolf", in John Chr.
 Jørgensen (ed.), Dansk Forfatterleksikon (Copenhagen: Gyldendal/Rosinante, 2001), pp. 224 and 496-497.

 * "From Melanchthonism to Mannerism: The Development of the Neo-Latin Wedding Poem in 16th Century Denmark", in Chloe.
 Beihefte zum Daphnis 32 = Humanismus im Norden.
 Frühneuzeitliche Rezeption antiker Kultur und Literatur an Nord-und Ostsee, ed. by Thomas Haye (Amsterdam 2000), pp. 289-318.
-(E)
+(With text edition.)

 * Nicolai Perotti, Cornu copiae seu linguae Latinae commentariae, vol. 5, text critical edition by J.-L. Charlet and P. Harsting (Sassoferrato 1995), 257 pages.
-(E)
+(Text edition.)